writersblockchain/nft-transfer/README.md

   - Sherlock Holmes
 - Click on a mascot to mint
 - Confirm the transaction in your wallet
+- Added Pre-mint Check:
+   -  Uses callStatic.mint() to simulate the transaction without actually sending it
+   - This checks if the transaction would revert without spending gas If it detects "already minted", shows the warning without showing the modal

 [View Minting Code](components/MintNFT.tsx)